While we hope you never need to complain about your experience with us, if you do we want that process to be straightforward and transparent.

 Resolving your concern

 We encourage you to chat to our friendly staff and share information with them.
-Making a disclosure to a staff member gives you the opportunity to share your thoughts, how you are feeling, and be provided with support by our pastoral care teams.
+Raising a concern with a staff member gives you the opportunity to share your thoughts, how you are feeling, and be provided with support by our student care teams.

-As part of disclosing your experience you will be provided with information about other options, such as a formal complaint.
-You may then decide that you are not ready to make a complaint – the decision will always rest with the person making the disclosure.
+As part of sharing your experience you will be provided with information about options, such as a named disclosure (sharing personal sensitive information), an anonymous disclosure, or taking it the next step of an informal or formal complaint, or consulting the university disputes advisor for advice on process.
+You may then decide that you are not ready to make a complaint – the decision will always rest with you.

-Formal complaints will result in a formal, documented investigation and outcome.
+Formal complaints may, where appropriate, result in a formal, documented investigation and outcome, assessing whether the issue is a breach of university policies and procedures.
+You would not remain anonymous.
 The people or service you are complaining about will be advised that a complaint has been made against them, and what your complaint is about.
+The investigation purpose is to listen, inquire and decide the outcome.

-A range of people can support you through this process including your student association advocacy co-ordinator.
+A range of people can support you through this process including your student association advocacy co-ordinator or our student care advisors.

 Examples of the sorts of issues we can investigate include awarding of marks or grades that have not been fairly gained by students, failing to follow policy or regulations, harmful behaviours.